 IMPORTANT NOTE: In order to be admitted as a 2nd Degree Candidate in the Department of Nutritional Sciences with the Pre-Dietetics Classification, you must have:

 - A minimum cumulative college GPA of > 2.80, and

 - Completed the equivalent of UW-Madison’s Chemistry 103 with a grade of B or better.
 (Chemistry 103 can be completed as a “special student” at UW-Madison.)

 - Interested candidates should apply as a Second Degree Student through UW-Madison Admissions.

 - When you begin the application process, follow the steps by selecting the information as it relates to you.

 - Under “Post-Secondary Education”, select either Undergraduate degree or Graduate degree, as it relates to your previous education.

 - For the section, “Reason for Applying”, select 2nd Undergraduate Degree.
 DO NOT SELECT NONDEGREE/SPECIAL STUDENT.

-- Continue on the page to select UW-Madison Undergraduate Programs and choose “sort by School/College” and select the BS-Dietetics [CALS] *Field of Study option.
+- Continue on the page to select UW-Madison Undergraduate Programs and choose “sort by School/College” and select the BS Nutrition and Dietetics [CALS] *Field of Study option.